evag74/canCode/README.md

 # Cancode Front-End.

-Coolest coding institution in South Florida, on a mission to share the knowledge of programming with under-privileged kids.
+Coolest coding institution in South Florida, on a mission to share the knowledge of programming with kids.

 ## High-level structure.